lley154/helios-examples/emulator/README.md

 ## Getting Started

-First, run the development server:
+Install npm and then run the test suite.

 ```bash
 npm install